Tiger King breezes over one of the weirdest parts of the Joe Exotic story: Joe Exotic was a cop.

 Then came another tragedy: His brother, Garold, was killed by a drunk driver in 1997.
 With the help of $140,000 in money that his family received in a lawsuit over Garold’s death, Joe Exotic opened his exotic animal park near Oklahoma City.
 As Tiger King recounts, Joe Exotic hoped the park would be a tribute to Garold’s memory.

-The docu-series catalogues the emotional and physical carnage that followed, from Joe Exotic’s attempt at reality TV stardom to his rivalry with Baskin to his multiple marriages and complicated business relationships.
+Tiger King catalogues the emotional and physical carnage that followed, from Joe Exotic’s attempt at reality TV stardom to his rivalry with Baskin to his multiple marriages and complicated business relationships.

 It’s the last kind of life you would imagine for a one-time teenage chief of police, but that’s the twisted wonder of Tiger King.